coderefinery/mma/_episodes/09-legacy.md

 - It is often unrealistic to document all functions.
 - Interfaces need to be [versioned](http://semver.org) and documented.
-- Interfaces hopefully do not change often, inner functions do.
+- While inner functions may change, interfaces hopefully do not change often.

 ### 13) Outsource modules into own repositories